dart-lang/site-www/src/content/resources/dart-cheatsheet.md

 The Dart language is designed to be easy to learn for coders coming from other languages, but it has a few unique features.
-This codelab walks you through the most important of these language features.
+This tutorial walks you through the most important of these language features.

-The embedded editors in this cheatsheet have partially completed code snippets.
+The embedded editors in this tutorial have partially completed code snippets.
 You can use these editors to test your knowledge by completing the code and clicking the **Run** button.
 The editors also contain thorough test code;
 **don't edit the test code**, but feel free to study it to learn about testing.